What is a Septic System Inspection?

-A septic field inspection is a thorough evaluation of a property's septic system, focusing specifically on the septic tank, distribution box, and leach field (commonly known as the drain field).
-The main aim of this inspection is to confirm that these components are operating efficiently, safely, and meeting health regulations.
+A septic system inspection is a thorough evaluation of a property's septic system, focusing specifically on the septic tank, distribution box, and leach field (commonly known as the drain field).
+The main aim of this inspection is to confirm that these components are operating efficiently, safely, and meeting the Ontario Building Code regulations.

-Health & Safety Concerns: A malfunctioning septic system can lead to serious health risks by potentially contaminating drinking water and affecting environmental well-being.
+Health & Safety Concerns: A malfunctioning septic system can lead to serious health risks by potentially contaminating surface and ground water and affecting environmental well-being.

 Regulatory Compliance: Many localities mandate regular inspections—such as every one to three years or during property sales—to satisfy health department rules.